mkrainij-sugarcrm/laravel-bean/README.md

 ...
 }
 ```
-You can then instantiate an Opportunity bean and use it's methods:
+You can then instantiate an Opportunity bean and use it's methods.
+The methods available for the Bean object mimic those available for SugarBean in SugarCRM.
+Here are some examples.
+Take a look at `vendor/sugarcrm/laravel-bean/src/Sugarcrm/Bean/Bean.php` to get a more complete picture:
 ```
 $opp = new OpportunityBean();
 ...